Klipper3d/klipper/docs/Config_Reference.md

 ```
 [probe]
 pin:
 #   Probe detection pin.
+If the pin is on a different microcontroller
+#   than the Z steppers then it enables "multi-mcu homing".
+This
-This parameter must be provided.
+#   parameter must be provided.
 #deactivate_on_each_sample: True
 #   This determines if Klipper should execute deactivation gcode
 #   between each probe attempt when performing a multiple probe